 Balut is a developing duck embryo that is boiled alive and eaten in the shell.
 It is commonly sold as street food in the Philippines.
 There are also variations to be found throughout Southeast Asia, in countries such as Laos, Cambodia, and Vietnam.
 They are generally sold at night and often served with beer… makes sense to do it in the dark with the help of alcohol.

-Paniki is a dish from North Sulawesi made from fruit bat, yes that’s right as if bats don’t freak people out enough.
-The bats are burned to remove its soft hairs, then cooked in coconut milk, herbs, and spices.
+Paniki is a dish from North Sulawesi made from fruit bats, yes that’s right as if bats don’t freak people out enough.
+The bats are burned to remove their soft hairs, then cooked in coconut milk, herbs, and spices.
 Paniki is often also cooked in spicy rica-rica, a mixture of various herbs.

 A number of dishes are made with sea cucumber, and in most dishes, it has a slippery texture.
 It is usually eaten raw or with a vinegar dressing and is considered to have a delicate flavor.

 The gonads of both male and female sea urchins, usually called sea urchin roe or corals, are culinary delicacies in many parts of Asia and the world.
 In Japan, sea urchin is known as uni and is served raw as sashimi or in sushi, with soy sauce and wasabi.
 After carefully breaking the spiky exterior, the gonads of the sea urchin are scooped out and eaten raw.
 They have a briny, almost creamy taste and can fetch a high price.

 Feel free to tell me your favorite unusual foods of Asia in the comments below.